IMF slashes U.S. growth forecast, sees 'narrowing path' to avoid recession

 By David Lawder and Andrea Shalal

-WASHINGTON, June 24 (Reuters) - The International Monetary Fund on Friday slashed its U.S. economic growth forecast due to more aggressive Federal Reserve interest rate hikes but predicted that the United States would "narrowly" avoid a recession.
+WASHINGTON, June 24 (Reuters) - The International Monetary Fund on Friday slashed its U.S. economic growth forecast as aggressive Federal Reserve interest rate hikes cool demand but predicted that the United States would "narrowly" avoid a recession.

-Last October, before the COVID-19 wave fueled by the Omicron variant and well before Russia's invasion of Ukraine caused a sharp spike in fuel and food prices, the IMF predicted 5.2% U.S. growth in 2022.
+Last October, the IMF predicted 5.2% U.S. growth this year, but since then, new COVID-19 variants and stubborn supply chain disruptions have slowed recovery, while a sharp spike in fuel and food prices prompted by Russia's war in Ukraine further stoked inflation to 40-year highs.

-"We are conscious that there is a narrowing path to avoiding a recession in the U.S.," IMF Managing Director Kristalina Georgieva said in a statement, noting that the outlook had a high degree of uncertainty.
+"We are conscious that there is a narrowing path to avoiding a recession in the U.S.," IMF Managing Director Kristalina Georgieva told a news conference, noting that the outlook had a high degree of uncertainty.

 "The economy continues to recover from the pandemic and important shocks are buffeting the economy from the Russian invasion of Ukraine and from lockdowns in China," she said.
 "Further negative shocks would inevitably make the situation more difficult."